Healthdirect Free Australian health advice you can count on.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-The amoebas grow in untreated water.
-They grow best in warm water, between 25°C and 40°C.
+PAM is caused by an amoeba known as naegleria fowleri that can grow in untreated water.
+It grows best in warm water at temperatures between 25°C and 40°C.

 • still water, such as lakes and rivers